 Smoked turkeys are so juicy and flavorful, they put oven-roasted birds to shame.
 Ever since getting a smoker, no turkey has been cooked using any other method in my house.
 There's one big catch though—the smoke leaves the skin tough and leathery, and although I've known a few people willing to exert the extra effort needed to eat it; for the most part, I consider it inedible.

 With the addition of a rotisserie to my arsenal, I could finally fix this conundrum and get an extremely flavorful bird with some self basting rotisserie action, and a delicious skin by avoiding the use of smoke.

-After an incredibly successful turkey at last year's Thanksgiving using Alton Brown's recipe (which I know many of you use too) I gave this one the same initial treatment: brined in a mixture of salt, vegetable stock, pepper, allspice, and candied ginger, then stuffed with some aromatics before cooking.
+After an incredibly successful turkey at last year's Thanksgiving using Alton Brown's recipe, I gave this one the same initial treatment: brined in a mixture of salt, vegetable stock, pepper, allspice, and candied ginger, then stuffed with some aromatics before cooking.
 It then went onto the spit and slowly turned until the breast meat hit 165°F.